-- The Registrar: The City Partnership (UK) Limited was appointed as the Company's Registrar on 26 March 2021. - Administrator: Compagnie Européenne de Révision Sàrl has been the Administrator to the Company since its formation and was also the Administrator to the predecessor company. - Company Secretary: ISCA Administration Services Limited was appointed as the Company Secretary in December 2019. - Tracking and Servicing Agents: The Trust has appointed a Tracking and Servicing Agent to assess on a regular basis if Consenting Individuals have passed away.
+- The Trustee: The Trustee of the Acheron Portfolio Trust is Dr Robert Edelstein who served as a Director of the Company until his retirement from the Board on 31 December 2020.
+Robert has continued in his role as Trustee and advises the Board directly, as required. - The Registrar: The City Partnership (UK) Limited was appointed as the Company's Registrar on 26 March 2021. - Administrator: Compagnie Européenne de Révision S.à.r.l. has been the Administrator to the Company since its formation and was also the Administrator to the predecessor company. - Company Secretary: ISCA Administration Services Limited was appointed as the Company Secretary in December 2019. - Tracking and Servicing Agents: The Trust has appointed a Tracking and Servicing Agent to assess on a regular basis if Consenting Individuals have passed away.
 If Consenting Individuals have passed away the Tracking and Servicing Agent obtains respective death certificates and ensures that they are delivered to the insurance company that issued the relevant Policy so that applicable death benefits can be claimed.
 The Trust has entered into a servicing agreement with the Tracking and Servicing Agent detailing the services the Tracking and Servicing Agent will provide.
-As at the date of this Report, Litai Assets LLC, Fort Lauderdale and the Asset Servicing Group, Oklahoma City, have both been appointed by the Trust to service life settlement policy interests owned by the Trust. - Actuary: The Company engages an independent actuary to estimate the life expectancy of individuals insured under particular Policies or portfolios of Policies.
-Actuaries provide life expectancy or valuation estimates based on a more general set of assumptions and experience.
+As at the date of this Report, Vespera Servicing LLC (formerly Litai), Fort Lauderdale and the Asset Servicing Group, Oklahoma City, have both been appointed by the Trust to service life settlement policy interests owned by the Trust. - Actuary: As in previous years the Company has engaged Lewis & Ellis Inc. to provide an independent actuarial valuation of the portfolio of interests in life policies in its asset base.
+They have confirmed that the approach taken by our Investment Manager, including the principal assumptions used by them, is appropriate and the net asset value of the portfolio represents fair value.